 The cakes should be made in advance so they have time to cool completely.
 The best is to make the filling and the glaze when you are ready to decorate.
 The cream can be made from coconut cream - the same process, just make sure the coconut cream, mixing bowl and beaters are super cold (put them in the freezer 15 minutes before your start).
 To make a full-size cake (8in), double the quantity.
-If you make the full cake, baking time will change, leave for about extra 10 minutes, use the toothpick test.
+If you make the full-size cake, the baking time will change; bake for about extra 10 minutes, and apply the toothpick test.